Quantum-Accelerators/raspa_ase/docs/example.md

 In this section, I provide the necessary inputs to run several of the examples in section 4.2 of the RASPA manual.

+!!!
+Tip

+    Pre-tabulated force fields and molecule definition files can be found in the `share` directory.

 ## Example 1: Monte Carlo of Methane in a Box

 ```python